postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 Postman displays the response code returned by the API.
 Hover over the response code to see a short description of the code and what it means.

 <img alt="Hover over the response code to see a description" src="https://assets.postman.com/postman-docs/response-code.jpg" width="300px"/>

+Some API responses also contain custom messages that can help you understand response codes.
+For example, if you receive a `401 Unauthorized` response, the message might advise you to check the token you used in the request.
+If custom messages are returned, they are displayed in the **Body** of the response.

 ## Response time